federicasanti/Automated-skin-cancer-detection/README.md

 - Precision
 - Recall for malignant cases (primary metric)

-⚠️ We are working on a medical classification task, therefore high recall for malignant cases is critical to reduce false negatives.
+⚠️ We are working on a medical classification, therefore high recall for malignant cases is critical to reduce false negatives.

 🔬 5.
 Hyperparameter Optimization